1996 Air Africa Antonov An-32 crash

 On 8 January 1996, a Moscow Airways Antonov An-32B operating on behalf of Air Africa overran the runway at N'Dolo Airport after attempting to take off overloaded.
 The aircraft was flying from Kinshasa to Kahemba, Zaire.
 The aircraft ploughed into Kinshasa's Simbazikita street market.
 Four of the six crew of the aircraft survived the accident.
 On the ground, however, it is estimated that there were between 225 and 348 fatalities, with more than 500 people injured.
-It was the deadliest aviation accident in African history until the 2018 Algerian Air Force Ilyushin Il-76 crash, the deadliest to occur in the Democratic Republic of the Congo, and the deadliest in terms of ground fatalities, superseded only by the intentional crashes of American Airlines Flight 11 and United Airlines Flight 175 in the September 11 attacks, and thus the deadliest accident in terms of ground fatalities.
+It was the deadliest aviation accident in African history until the 2018 Algerian Air Force Ilyushin Il-76 crash, the deadliest to occur in the Democratic Republic of the Congo, and the deadliest accident in terms of ground fatalities, superseded only by the intentional crashes of American Airlines Flight 11 and United Airlines Flight 175 in the September 11 attacks in 2001.

 Background

 After decades of conflicts in sub-Saharan Africa, the air transport business is complex and often illegal.
-As Johan Peleman explained:

-The relationship between the charterers, who operate the plane, the shipping agent who organises the delivery for his clients and the company that actually owns the plane, is often very complex.
-This makes it difficult to see which of the contracting parties is actually responsible for the illegal aspects of the transactions.
-The Antonov that crashed in Kinshasa in January 1996 was operated by African Air.
-The company had rented the plane and crew from Scibe CMMJ, the company of Bemba Saolona.
-Scibe's Belgium based sales agent had leased the plane to the company in Zaïre.
-The Belgian company in turn had contracted with Moscow Airways.

-It has been reported that this flight was carrying weapons to UNITA:

-Scibe Airlift, an airline owned by Bemba Saolona and (at least in 1985) Mobutu himself (Forbes, 18 November 1985), was also found to be transporting arms to UNITA when, in January 1996, an Antonov 32 crashed on take-off from Kinshasa en route to Angola, killing an estimated 370 people (Agence France Presse, 10 January 1996).
-The aircraft and crew, chartered by African Air from Scibe, had, in turn, been leased from Moscow Airways through Scibe's sales agent, Scibe CMMJ, in Ostend (The Washington Post, 21 March 1997).

-Crash
+The aircraft was operated on behalf of Air Africa, chartered from Scibe Airlift, who in turn contracted Moscow Airways.

+Around this time, Scibe Airlift, a company owned by Bemba Saolona with ties to President Mobutu Sese Seko, was found to be transporting arms to UNITA.

+Accident

 While attempting to take off fully fuelled and overloaded from N'Dolo Airport's short runway, the An-32B did not achieve sufficient speed to bring its nose up, yet began to lift.
 It crashed into the open-air Simbazikita produce market, full of shacks, pedestrians and cars, and its full fuel load ignited.
 The number of casualties cited varies from 225 (per the manslaughter charges) to 348.